 Shopping campaigns now allow advertisers to select store visits or new customers as goals and machine learning optimizes where your shopping ads show.
 This new feature is another push from Google to get more advertisers to shift towards automated campaigns.

 June 12, 2018 | Discovering Online and In-Store Products

-With around 80% of shoppers willing to go in store for an item they want immediately, Google decided to expand their affiliate location extensions on YouTube.
-This feature helps nearby people find your products in store.
+With around 80% of shoppers willing to go in store for an item they want immediately, Google decided to expand its affiliate location extensions on YouTube.
+This feature helps nearby people find your products in the store.
 This will make it simpler to drive traffic to a store where the advertiser’s product is sold.
 Google is also adding local catalog ads, which allows shoppers to discover what you sell and see your inventory and pricing before going into the store.
 With both their SEO updates and changes to Google ads, we can tell Google is placing greater importance on local search.

 April 17, 2018 | New Video Format